2K6 Luna: System description

 There have been a couple of variants of the launch vehicle.
-For example the 2P21, also known as the Br-226-II, on a ZiL-134 8x8 truck, but these never entered service.
+For example, the 2P21, also known as the Br-226-II, on a ZiL-134 8x8 truck, but these never entered service.

 The FROG-6 is, according to Western sources the NATO designator for the truck-based training system PV-65.
 Russian sources claim that this system is the prototype of the Br-226-I launch vehicle on KrAZ-214.

 Operational history

 Luna entered service in 1960 and remained in service with the Soviet Army until 1982.
 Each Motorised Rifle and Tank Division had one Rocket Battalion with two batteries, each with two 2P16s.
 During the Cuban Missile Crisis, 36 2K6 missiles, 24 with conventional warheads, 12 with two-kiloton nuclear warheads, with six launchers were located in Cuba.
 Although some authorities dispute whether local commanders had the authority to use nuclear weapons, they were present and it is argued that if pressured, Soviet soldiers might have used them.

 First combat use of the Luna systems was recorded during the initial stages of the Yom Kippur War, used both by Egypt and Syria.
-In October 6, 1973, the Egyptian 64th Artillery Brigade deployed FROG-3 and FROG-7 launchers armed with HE rockets to support its crossing of the Suez Canal, targeting Israeli rear bases in the Sinai peninsula, including Romani, El Tassa, Om Margam, Om Khshaib and the Mitla Pass.
+On October 6, 1973, the Egyptian 64th Artillery Brigade deployed FROG-3 and FROG-7 launchers armed with HE rockets to support its crossing of the Suez Canal, targeting Israeli rear bases in the Sinai peninsula, including Romani, El Tassa, Om Margam, Om Khshaib and the Mitla Pass.
 Over the next week, more rockets were fired against those areas and against the El Meleez airfield.
 The rockets were marginally effective, although one rocket managed to destroy an aircraft on the ground.
 When the Israelis crossed the Canal themselves, the Egyptians responded with FROG rocket barrages aimed at the bridgehead, with little success.

 On the Northern front, the Syrian 69th Rocket Brigade equipped with FROG-2 and FROG-3 systems fired between 20 and 25 rockets against Israeli airfields and other military targets in the Jezreel and Huleh valleys, but they only managed to hit civilian areas, while two stray FROG rockets landed in Jordan.

 Early Luna type systems including FROG-3s and FROG-5s were exported to the Warsaw Pact, Algeria, Cuba, Egypt, North Korea, and Syria.
 As of 2024, they remain in limited service in North Korea where it may be officially referred to as the Hwasong-1.